 With Komodo’s technology, every project can easily customize their Smart Chain.
-This includes choosing between Proof of Work, Proof of Stake, or any combination of the two.
+This includes choosing the variety of blockchain consensus protocol employed on the chain.
+Options include Proof of Work, Proof of Stake, or any combination of the two.
 If a business chooses Proof of Work, they even have a choice of hashing algorithm— they can choose between five different variations of the Equihash algorithm or they can choose the VerusHash algorithm.

 There are additional options, as well, such as setting the Smart Chain’s premine coin supply, block time, block rewards, frequency and magnitude of reductions in block rewards, privacy settings, and much more.
 This level of customization is not available on other multi-chain platforms.